JackBettam/LinuxTest/readme.md

 OpenBabel requires rdkit, scipy and numpy to function.
 The following is set up for a conda install. __Ensure that the vina environment is active!!__

 ```
-conda
+conda install -c conda-forge numpy openbabel scipy rdkit
+pip install meeko
 ```

 ## Install ADFR
 ADFR can be installed using[ ADFR's tutorial](https://ccsb.scripps.edu/adcp/windows10/).
 This seems to work quite well and relaibly.
+This is done for the system, and not for the environment.

 Basic documentation of ADFR can be found [here](https://ccsb.scripps.edu/adfr/tutorial-redocking/).